aalambert/Building_an_Image_Classifier_for_Detecting_Corrosion/README.md

 Future work should include:

 - Collect more images to improve the accuracy of the model.
 - Experiment with the augmentation parameters to see if accuracy can be improved.
-A very aggresive augmentation transform was used.
+A very aggressive augmentation transform was used.
 This could be introducing noise into the model.
 - Expand technology to look at oilfield corrosion
 - Once expanded to oilfield corrosion, build a dashboard or visualization interface for the end users, i.e. the oilfield operators.